 The Li-Ion battery packs of our product are exempt under UN 3481 (PI 967 - “Contained in equipment”) when shipped inside the product, UN 3481 (PI 966 - “Packed with equipment”) when shipped in the box with the product, or UN 3480 (PI 965 - “Batteries only”) when shipped alone without the product.
-Air freight restrictions under UN 3090 should not apply to the battery packs used with our products.
+Air freight restrictions under UN 3090 should not apply to the rechargeable battery packs used with our Juniper brand/based products.
 Even the separate commercial airlines restrictions would not apply under PI 967 - “Contained in equipment” when shipped inside the rugged handheld computer (if our battery packs contained a restricted chemistry composition, which they do not).

-If further documentation is needed, Juniper Systems provides links to applicable battery cell material Safety Data Sheets (mSDS or SDS) and related product information sheets as a service to its customers, even though it should not actually be required for shipments (unless the shipment packaging has become extremely damaged).
+If further documentation is desired, Juniper Systems provides links to applicable battery cell material Safety Data Sheets (mSDS or SDS) and related product information sheets as a service to its customers, even though it should not actually be required for shipments (unless the shipment packaging has become extremely damaged).
 Further information is provided below.

 - Mesa 2 - certifications and declarations

 - Archer 2 - certifications and declarations